jeffreylanters/react-unity-webgl/README.md

 }
 ```

----

----

----

----

-### Built-in events

-#### On Progress event
+## Tracking the loading progression

+While your game is being downloaded from the server and loaded into memory, you might want to display some sort of loading indicator informing the user of the progression.
+The built-in progression event listeners can be used for such cases.
 On Progress is emitted while the Unity player is being loaded.
 The parameter contains the progression from 0 to 1.
 When the game is fully loaded into memory and will start execution, the progression will hit 1.
 The event will invoke everytime the progression advances.

 ```ts
 function on(